 D. Take your receipt from the bottom tray of the parking validation machine.

-Monthly Reserved Permit Parking
+BART's Reserved Permit Parking Program

 Monthly Reserved Permit Parking is available at most BART stations that offer parking.
 Permits are station-specific and cost between $30 and $115.50 per month (subject to change).
 This permit allows riders the ability to park within a designated reserved "Permit" parking area close to the station Monday through Friday until 10 a.m.
 After 10am, any unoccupied spaces become "Fee" spaces and are open to the public on a first come/first served basis.